Billing refactor

 My role

 I led content design.
-This means all content - from headers, CTAs, informational messaging, error states and more - were written, considered or edited by me.
-I also heavily influenced the information architecture, flows and design as I partnered with product designers.
+All content - headers, CTAs, informational messaging, error states and more - were written, considered or edited by me.
+I also heavily influenced IA, flows and design patterns as I partnered with product designers.

 Legacy Designs